bmanubay/bmanubay.github.io/_posts/_2020-1-28-an-intro-to-web-scraping-and-sentiment-analysis.md

 *Fig 1.
 Several types of filters were applied in order to analyze the "buzz phrase" counts per day over 4 years.
 From left-to-right, top-to-bottom, the plots represent a phrase agnostic daily group sum, where the data points are sorted by url and publication date and summed over those identifiers (phrase identifiers are ignored).
 The next plot represents a phrase and url agnostic daily group sum, where the data points are simply grouped by date and summed over that index.
 The third plot is filtered to only include particularly polar holiday buzzwords (holiday, new year, Christmas, gift, etc.) and is a url agnostic daily group sum.
 The final plot is filtered to only include the "noisier" buzzwords (that are logically more common throughout the year: like new, year, season, etc.) and is a url agnostic daily group sum.*

+In this first series of plots we see a time series of buzz phrase count vs time.
+Several grouping methods and word filters have been applied which are described in the caption.
+Ultimately, the takeaway is that the counts are periodic and tend to peak over the holiday season and in Q1 of each year.
+This is true for both the strongly polar holiday phrases and the noisier ones.
+This seems to mostly correlate with a general peak in the news cycle around the holiday season (and election season).

 |![vader_vs_time](/assets/img/blog5/vader_vs_time.png)|![phrase_filter_vader_vs_time](/assets/img/blog5/phrase_filter_vader_vs_time.png)|
 | ------------- |:-------------:|